Danny Jansen and Ryan Borucki: Two Blue Jays Prospects Who Rocketed Their Way to Triple-A

 Borucki isn’t a high-velocity pitcher; rather, he relies on location and deception to get batters out.
 His bread-and-butter pitch is his changeup, regarded by many as a Major League-calibre pitch.

 He sets a quick tempo on the mound and works relatively quickly to the plate.
-Borucki admits he draws influence from another crafty lefty who is a former Blue Jay: Mark Buehrle.
+Borucki admits he draws influence from another crafty lefty who happens to be a former Blue Jay: Mark Buehrle.

 I wear number 56 now after him now.
 I grew up in Chicago and I watched him all my life as a White Sox fan.
 The way he pitches, the way he competed, how calm he was, how he worked fast, that’s how I model my game.

 In comparison to previous years, the Blue Jays’ catching depth has improved by leaps and bounds.
-What once used was a shallow position in the minor leagues has now grown to be a talent-rich position.
+What once was a shallow position in the organization has now grown to become a talent-rich position.
 Along with Jansen, fellow catching prospects Reese McGuire and Max Pentecost headline the Blue Jays’ bountiful depth behind the plate.

 Jansen himself was recently named the eighth best catching prospect in baseball by MLB Pipeline (McGuire ranked sixth just one year ago).
 Toronto now boasts a vastly improved catching system and Jansen says it starts at the very top with the Blue Jays’ catching coordinator.